What is the full form of DBMS?

 What is DBMS?

 DBMS stands for “Database Management System.”
 It is a software system that is used to manage and organize data.
 The DBMS allows users to store, retrieve, and update data in a database.
-It is an integral part of most modern software applications, and it is used to handle large amounts of data efficiently.
+It is an integral part of most modern software applications and efficiently handles large amounts of data.
+DBMS is designed to provide a framework for organizing and managing data efficiently, securely, and quickly.
+It comprises programs enabling users to create, modify, and delete databases and their associated data.
+DBMS provides data backup and recovery tools, import and export, and security.

 Types of DBMS